-I first posted my vegan Palak Paneer with Tofu recipe for you back in 2008 — 10 years ago — when there were just a handful of vegan blogs and perhaps no other blog that posted Indian vegan recipes.
-The reason I rushed to veganize this perpetual Indian restaurant favorite is that it was one Indian dish I often ordered when I ate out before I became vegan and I certainly didn’t want to live without it.
+I first posted my tofu Palak Paneer recipe for you back in 2008 -- 10 years ago -- when there were just a handful of vegan blogs and perhaps no other blog that posted Indian vegan recipes.
+The reason I rushed to veganize this perpetual Indian restaurant favorite is that it was one Indian dish I often ordered when I ate out before I became vegan and I certainly didn't want to live without it.

 Much has changed in the blogging world since, and you can probably find at least a couple dozen versions of vegan Palak Paneer or Saag Paneer ("saag" being the Hindi word for any leafy vegetable, "palak" is specifically spinach) recipes online.
 The way I make this recipe myself has changed somewhat over the years, so I wanted to update it for you.

 Palak Paneer is by no means a difficult dish to veganize because it is almost vegan -- other than the paneer, that is.
 In the past, I'd use firm tofu, pressed and then baked, in lieu of the paneer.
 But now I use superfirm tofu, which works even better as a paneer substitute.
 Tofu also comes minus the saturated fats and calories of paneer, so it is a better-for-you substitute.

 My recipe is also as close as possible to an authentic, traditional Palak Paneer -- other than the tofu and cashew cream to make it vegan.
 The ingredient list may seem a little long but it is not intimidating, and ingredients like the dry fenugreek leaves, although not an ingredient you'll find in every pantry, add the flavor that you so love when you eat this dish at a restaurant.
 So it's worth taking the trouble to find and use them.